Sen. Tim Scott responds to Biden speech: 'America is not a racist country'

 Scott then led a push for police reform, pushing one bill that would create national databases for police shootings and another that would mandate the government track deaths in police custody.
 He named one bill after Floyd and the other after Walter Scott, a 50-year-old black man fatally shot in the back by a white police officer in North Charleston in 2015.

-When former Minneapolis police officer Derek Chauvin was convicted this month of murdering Floyd, Scott applauded.
+When former Minneapolis Police Officer Derek Chauvin was convicted this month of murdering Floyd, Scott applauded.

 “There is no question in my mind that the jury reached the right verdict,” Scott said.

-“While this outcome should give us renewed confidence in the integrity of our justice system, we know there is more work to be done to ensure the bad apples do not define all officers—the vast majority of whom put on the uniform each day with integrity and servant hearts.
+“While this outcome should give us renewed confidence in the integrity of our justice system, we know there is more work to be done to ensure the bad apples do not define all officers — the vast majority of whom put on the uniform each day with integrity and servant hearts.
 We must all come together to help repair the tenuous relationship between law enforcement and Black and minority Americans.”

 Read more from Yahoo News: